CreativeRusBear/ping-pong/README.md

 ## Conclusion

-If you still have questions about the work of this application :grey_question: or you have cool ideas for improvement :boom:, please write to me :email:.
+If you still have questions about the work of this application :grey_question: or you have cool ideas for improvement it :boom:, please write to me :email:.

 If you find a bug :bug:, please create an appropriate issue with detailed information about it :speech_balloon:.